hawire/requirement-analysis/README.md

 - Confirmation receipt is sent to the user upon successful booking.
 - Booking should appear in the user's account history.

+## Acceptance Criteria

+**Definition:**
+Acceptance Criteria are conditions that a software feature must satisfy to be accepted by stakeholders.

+**Importance:**
+- Provides a clear checklist for developers and testers.
+- Ensures features meet stakeholder expectations.
+- Reduces miscommunication and rework.

+**Example – Checkout Feature:**
+- User must be able to select a property and add it to the cart.
+- Payment should be processed securely.
+- Confirmation receipt is sent to the user upon successful booking.
+- Booking should appear in the user's account history.